jdmulligan/JETSCAPE-analysis/README.md

 - `-c` specifies a configuration file that should be edited to specify the pt-hat bins and JETSCAPE XML configuration paths,
 - `-o` specifies a location where the JETSCAPE output files will be written.

-Note that the machinery here only modifies the pt-hat bins and (optionally) other parameter values in the JETSCAPE XML configuration -- but does not allow to change which modules are present.
+Note that the machinery here only modifies the pt-hat bins and (optionally) other parameter values in the JETSCAPE XML configuration -- but does not allow to change which modules are present -- for that you need to manually edit the user XML file.

 That's it!
 The script will write a separate sub-directory with JETSCAPE events for each pt-hat bin.

 ## (2) Analyzing events

-The script `jetscape_analysis/analysis/analyze_events.py` analyzes JETSCAPE events, producing an output ROOT file.
+We provide a simple framework to loop over the generated JETSCAPE output files, perform physics analysis, and produce a ROOT file.
 It also contains machinery to aggregate the results from the set of pt-hat bins, and plot the analysis results.

 ### Pre-requisites